MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v24.md

     ```powershell
     Start-NAVAppDataUpgrade -ServerInstance $NewBcServerInstance -Name "System Application" -Version $NewBCVersion
     ```

+    This step will automatically install the new system application on the tenant.
+1. Install the Business Foundation extension.
+The Base Application has a dependency on this app, so it must be installed before you can upgrade the Base Application.

+   To install the  Business Foundation extension, use the [Install-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp) cmdlet:

     ```powershell
+    Install-NAVApp -ServerInstance $NewBcServerInstance -Name "Business Foundation" -Version $NewBCVersion
+    ```

+1. Run the data upgrade for the Base Application, followed by Application extension.

+    ```powershell
     Start-NAVAppDataUpgrade -ServerInstance $NewBcServerInstance -Name "Base Application" -Version $NewBCVersion
     ```

     ```powershell
     Start-NAVAppDataUpgrade -ServerInstance $NewBcServerInstance -Name "Application" -Version $NewBCVersion
     ```

-    This step will automatically install the new system application and base application versions on the tenant.
+    This step will automatically install the new versions on the tenant.

-2. Upgrade the new versions of Microsoft extensions and non-Microsoft extensions.
+1. Upgrade the new versions of Microsoft extensions and non-Microsoft extensions.

     Upgrade any Microsoft and third-party extension that are used in the old deployment to new versions found on the installation media.
 The new versions are in the **Application** folder of the DVD.
 There's a folder for each extension.
 The extension package (.app file) is in the **Source** folder.